benmvp/slides/2018/reactnext/react-eco.md

 - After the basics, keep up with the latest features...
 - Advanced component patterns
   * Presentational vs. container components
-  * Sharing component logic with higher-order components or render props (or future "hooks")
+  * Sharing component logic with higher-order components or render props (or "hooks")
 - Using Fragments & Context API
 - Implementing error boundaries
 - Monitoring and optimizing performance